New Norsk Hydro CEO to focus on profitability, review rolled products division

-OSLO, May 8 (Reuters) - The incoming chief executive of Norsk Hydro will focus on improving the aluminium producer’s profitability, aiming to present an improvement plan in the third quarter and review its rolled products division, the firm said on Wednesday.
+OSLO (Reuters) - The incoming chief executive of Norsk Hydro will focus on improving the aluminum producer’s profitability, aiming to present an improvement plan in the third quarter and review its rolled products division, the firm said on Wednesday.

 Hilde Merete Aasheim, previously the head of Hydro’s primary metal division, on Wednesday takes over from Svein Richard Brandtzaeg as Hydro’s new top executive.